Are you a resident or nonresident?

 Resident received more than $100,000 from nonresident to file Form 3520

-- A list of date and amount of gift
+A list of dates and amounts of gifts.
+Example:

 I hope this checklist helps you to prepare your tax documents.